 Home buyers purchasing a two to four unit building or multi unit property (up to 4 units are considered residential properties), a great benefit with FHA Versus Conforming Loans:

-- FHA requires home buyers to put down 3.5% down payment on 2 to 4 unit owner occupant multi family properties
+- HUD, the parent of FHA, requires homebuyers to put down 3.5% down payment on 2 to 4 unit owner occupant multi-family properties

 - Conforming Guidelines require 15% down payment on 2 to 4 unit owner occupant multi family home purchases